arout77/diamondphp/README.md

 ### PROJECT STATUS
 DiamondPHP is currently in **BETA** stages of development.
 As such, it is not recommended to use the framework in a production environment yet - there are still bugs needing fixed and a few more features to be added.
-A production-ready version 1.0.0 is scheduled for public release on September 30, 2020.
+A production-ready version 1.0.0 is scheduled for public release on December 30, 2020.

 ### PHILOSOPHY & GOALS
 Like all frameworks, DiamondPHP strives to simplify and speed up the web development process.
 Where DiamondPHP deviates from most frameworks